 A person who does not keep a child under the age of 8 in a child seat can be fined between $25 and $250.

 There are a number of exceptions to the child safety seat requirement in Texas.
-As of 2016, the exceptions and defenses are as follows:
+The exceptions and defenses are as follows: